 Apple workers vote to unionize at Maryland store

-TOWSON, Md.
-(AP) — Apple store employees in a Baltimore suburb voted to unionize by a nearly 2-to-1 margin Saturday, a union said, joining a growing push across U.S. retail, service and tech industries to organize for greater workplace protections.
+TOWSON, Md. — Apple store employees in a Baltimore suburb voted to unionize Saturday, joining a growing push across U.S. retail, service and tech industries to organize for greater workplace protections.

 Apple declined to comment on Saturday's development, company spokesperson Josh Lipton told The Associated Press by phone.

 Union organizing in a variety of fields has gained momentum recently after decades of decline in U.S. union membership.
-Organizers have worked to establish unions at companies including Amazon, Starbucks, outdoors retailer REI and Google parent company Alphabet.
+Organizers have worked to establish unions at companies including Amazon, Starbucks, Google parent company Alphabet and outdoors retailer REI.

 "I applaud the courage displayed by CORE members at the Apple store in Towson for achieving this historic victory," said IAM International President Robert Martinez Jr. in the statement.
 "They made a huge sacrifice for thousands of Apple employees across the nation who had all eyes on this election."